Rafting, Fishing & Hot Springs

 Grand County's public lands offer hunters some of the best opportunities in the state to pursue big game, turkey and even big cats.
-But it is important to know the basics and regulations on hunting first.
+But it is important to know the basics of hunting and hunting regulations first.

 To manage our wildlife populations and ensure that future generations can enjoy these majestic animals, Colorado Parks & Wildlife issues a limited number of licenses per game-management unit (GMUs).
 In the case of Grand County, there are five GMUs (No. 18, 27, 28, 37 and 181) offering a wide variety of habitats and game species (The Colorado Hunting License is an excellent resource to get your bearings).